-The Interfraternity Council (IFC) and the College Panhellenic Council (CPH) of the University of New Hampshire (UNH) have established this set of rules to reduce risk for the members and associates of its recognized organizations.
-The implementation, monitoring, and enforcement of this policy are essential in fostering a safe, positive and respectful environment for the recognized Fraternity and Sorority Community at the University of New Hampshire.
+The Interfraternity Council (IFC) and the College Panhellenic Council (CPH) of the University of New Hampshire (UNH) have established this set of rules to reduce the risk for the members and associates of its recognized organizations.
+Implementing, monitoring, and enforcing this policy is essential in fostering a safe, positive, and respectful environment for the recognized Fraternity and Sorority Community at the University of New Hampshire.

-Throughout the course of this document, the terms “fraternity”, “chapter”, and “organization” are used to identify both men’s and women’s Greek Letter organizations that are recognized by UNH.
+Throughout the course of this document, the terms “fraternity”, “chapter”, and “organization” are used to identify any Greek Letter organizations (fraternities or sororities) that are recognized by UNH.
 The term “event” refers to a social event (defined below).
 The term “member” refers to an active, enrolled UNH student who is an official member of a recognized fraternity or sorority.

-Any event held on an approved social event property, or any situation sponsored or endorsed by the chapter or any event an observer would associate with the fraternity/sorority where alcohol is present.
-Social events include, but are not limited to, formal third-party vendor events (“cocktails”), fraternity sponsored/hosted events, and brotherhood/sisterhood events.
+Any event held on an approved social event property, or any situation sponsored or endorsed by the chapter, or any event an observer would associate with the fraternity/sorority where alcohol is present.
+Any social event involving alcohol that has not been reviewed and approved by the CPH/IFC/Office will be subject to adjudication by the council and/or University Community Standards System.
+If an event has been reported that has not been reviewed and approved, the determination of whether an event occurred will be based on multiple factors, including but not limited to having alcohol present, the location of the event (chapter house, satellite house, apartment, residence hall, etc.), the type of complaint/report filed, the severity of the breach of social policy, and the number of guests present, taking into consideration whether there are a significant number of chapter members or non-members attending.
+Social events include, but are not limited to, formal third-party vendor events (“cocktails/formals”), fraternity sponsored/hosted events, and brotherhood/sisterhood events.
 Please see our resource page provided by the Office of Off-Campus Engagement & Fraternity and Sorority Life for helpful information on determining if your event is a social event.

 All recognized organizations of the IFC and CPH at UNH must adhere to this policy unless written documentation is received by the chapter’s respective council at least seven days prior to the event.
-The chapter’s respective council must give final approval of such an exception.
-No exception may violate any local, state, federal laws, and/or National/ University policies.
+The chapter’s respective council must give final approval for such an exception.
+No exception may violate any local, state, or federal laws and/or National/ University policies.